 Although Catholicism is practiced (albeit in the minority) in India, the restrictive nature of the doctrines and concept of Papal succession remain the primary barrier to acceptance.
 The Indian persona is more accepting of a less stringent set of principles.
 The Christian effect on India’s culture is significant, “Mahatma Gandhi, the Father of the Nation, was profoundly influenced by Jesus’ Sermon on the Mount.”
 Particularly non-violence and the Christian concept of Imago Dei, which provides intrinsic value to human life.
 To many Hindus, central to their worldview is “dharma samanvaya, ” meaning “the harmony of religions” or religious pluralism.”
 In that, all religions can be a path to truth.

 Siri’s perspective on spirituality is personally distinctive but not unique.
 As a second-generation daughter of Indian immigrants, she has matured with a hybrid of Hindu and Christian influences.
 Her parents grew up in the Hindu religion but eventually converted to Christianity.
 The resultant combination of effects left Siri a practicing Christian like her parents and some extended family members.
 Still, the integration of Christianity was not a simple process for some family members.

-Due to the tradition of acceptance among Hindu people, there is little resistance or objection to her family members that continue to practice the Hindu religion.
-At this point, it’s essential to distinguish the terms used in the interview.
+Because of the tradition of acceptance among Hindu people, there is little resistance or objection to her family members that continue to practice the Hindu religion.
+It’s essential to distinguish the terms used in the interview.
 The ruling definition of “religion” used in the questions finds definition in the paper by Maria Carillo in “Religion” will refer to organized and institutionalized popular forms of belief, for example, Catholicism or Christianity, and the customs associated with it.”
-While the interpretation of religion and belief remains subjective to the individual, the framework of this interview will include the traditional or colloquial use of common terminology.
+While interpreting religion and belief remains subjective to the individual, the framework of this interview will include the traditional or colloquial use of common terminology.